samaa99/Emoji-inputs-in-text-fileds-/README.md

 Only Length Check: Directly accesses the length property of the string.
 Runes Length Check: Converts the string into runes and then calculates the length.
-Characters Length Check: Uses the Characters class to accurately count complex characters such as emojis as single units.
+Characters Length Check: Uses the Characters class to count complex characters such as emojis as single units accurately.

 ## Why It Matters
-In applications that require precise text manipulation or display, understanding the difference between these methods ensures that your app can handle inputs as expected by users across various languages and symbol sets, including emojis.
+In applications requiring precise text manipulation or display, understanding the difference between these methods ensures that your app can handle inputs as users expect across various languages and symbol sets, including emojis.